eneiand/eneiand.github.io/_posts/2014-10-09-advanced-javascript-and-jQuery.md

   * add an object to the top level object which contains some defaults. eg. 'drawOptions'

 #### Event Handling
+* Shorthand Methods
+  * for common events shorthand methods can be used
+  * click, hover, dblclick
+  * attach handlers when document ready
+* Message Functions
+  * making use of call lets us explicitly set 'this'
+* More Elements
+* Propagation
+* No Shorthand

 #### Advanced Event Handling